Inspector Rex: Rex's partners

 Davide Rivera replaces Fabbri as team leader in season 14.
 Rivera becomes a friend with Rex after the loss of Inspector Lorenzo Fabbri.
-He follows his grandfather's advice and, eventually, Rex stops avoiding him.
+He follows his grandfather's advice, and eventually, Rex stops avoiding him.

-Rivera appears for the last time on the episode "Legami di sangue", the last episode of season 15.
+Rivera appears for the last time on the last episode of season 15, titled "Legami di sangue."
 It is unknown why he does not appear in season 16.